Beoum/async-retry-wrapper/README.md

 ```

 ### option
-You can also change the retry settings if you want.
+You can also change the retry settings if you want(If there is no parameter, it operates as Default).

 There are a total of three options.
 * options